Master of Science in Nursing

 Graduates will be able to practice and make contributions in a variety of educational and leadership positions based on theoretical, empirical and practical knowledge gained through this program.

-The program’s goal is to value and acknowledge each student’s prior experiences and link these experiences with the student’s learning goals in developing the nurse educator role.
+The program’s goal is to value and acknowledge each student’s prior experiences and link these experiences with the student’s learning goals in developing nurse educators and nurse leaders.

-Our MSN program prepares the nursing professional to work successfully with a range of clients in diverse communities.
+Our MSN program prepares the nursing professional to work successfully in a variety of settings and communities.

 Program Features at a Glance: